 Damaged insulation can increase energy consumption, both in the form of heating and cooling.
 According to energy.gov, 20% of the energy consumed in a home during winter results from heat loss through the attic.

 If you need to install or repair insulation in your home but can’t afford a contractor, many DIY videos are available online to guide you through the process.
-You’ll find affordable insulation materials such as fibreglass, natural fibre, sleek foils, and rigid foam boards easily accessible.
+You’ll find affordable insulation materials such as fiberglass, natural fiber, sleek foils, and rigid foam boards easily accessible.

-Where possible lookout for natural alternatives that have had less impact on the environment in their manufacture.
+Where possible, look out for natural alternatives that have had less impact on the environment in their manufacture.
 Also, seek to buy locally produced to reduce the transport impacts as an energy conservation bonus.
 Your next energy bill will thank you.

 Regardless of whether you heat your water with gas or electricity, wrap up your water heater cylinder in insulation if you have one.
 This one simple energy conservation step can save up to 10% of water heating costs on your electricity bill.